osm-search/Nominatim/docs/admin/Faq.md

 Reinstall the nominatim functions with `setup.php --create--functions` and check for any errors, e.g. a missing `nominatim.so` file.

+### I see the error: "ERROR: mmap (remap) failed"

+This may be a simple out-of-memory error.
+Try reducing the memory used for `--osm2pgsql-cache`.
+Also make sure that overcommitting memory is
+allowed: `cat /proc/sys/vm/overcommit_memory` should print 0 or 1.

+If you are using a flatnode file, then it may also be that the underlying filesystem does not fully support 'mmap'.
+A notable candidate is virtualbox's vboxfs.

 ### The website shows: "Could not get word tokens"